rspamd/rspamd.com/doc/tutorials/writing_rules.md

   --priority = 2, -- useful for postfilters and prefilters to define order of execution }
 ~~~

-`nominal_weight` is used to define priority and the initial score multiplier.
-It should usually be `1.0` for normal symbols and `-1.0` for symbols with negative scores that should be executed before other symbols.
-Here is an example of registering one callback and a couple of virtual symbols used in the [DMARC]({{ site.url }}{{ site.baseurl }}/doc/modules/dmarc.html) module:

 ~~~lua
 local id = rspamd_config:register_symbol({